Computer Science Department

 [CS365] Computer Vision Investigates designing computer programs that extract information from digital images.
 Major topics include image formation and acquisition, gray-scale and color image processing, image filters, feature detection, texture, object segmentation, classification, recognition, and motion estimation.
 Students are introduced to classic and contemporary vision techniques with examples for homework and programming assignments drawn from biological and medical imaging, robotics, augmented reality, and digital photography.
 They will develop a medium-scale vision system using data from active research projects at Colby.
-Prerequisite: Computer Science 231 and 251.
+Prerequisite: Computer Science 231 and 251 (may be taken concurrently).
 Four credit hours.

-CS375s Analysis of Algorithms Focuses on classical algorithms in computer science and the analysis of the space and time efficiency of such algorithms as those that sort arrays and lists and search various data structures, including lists, trees, graphs, and strings.
+CS375fs Analysis of Algorithms Focuses on classical algorithms in computer science and the analysis of the space and time efficiency of such algorithms as those that sort arrays and lists and search various data structures, including lists, trees, graphs, and strings.
 All major categories of algorithms are discussed, including iteration, divide and conquer, brute force, exhaustive search, greedy, dynamic programming, and approximation.
 Unsolvable and intractable problems are also covered, as is the role of NP-completeness.
 If time permits, some parallel and distributed algorithms will be discussed.
 Students will learn through problem sets and short programming projects.
-Prerequisite: Computer Science 231.
+Prerequisite: Computer Science 231 and one 200-level mathematics or statistics course.
 Four credit hours.
-Skrien
+Aaron

 CS378f Introduction to the Theory of Computation Focuses on formal languages, automata, computability, complexity classes, and undecidability.
 Languages discussed include regular languages, context-free languages, and recursively enumerable languages.
 Both deterministic and non-deterministic forms of the corresponding machines (finite automata, push-down automata, and Turing machines) are also discussed.
 Unsolvable and intractable problems are addressed, as is the role of NP-completeness.
-Students will learn through problem sets and short programming projects.
+Students will learn through problem sets, possibly augmented by short programming projects.
 Prerequisite: Computer Science 231 and either Mathematics 274 or 275.
 Four credit hours.
-Skrien
+Aaron

 [CS461] Object-Oriented Software Systems Students will learn how to design and implement a significant software project that is robust, maintainable, extensible, and modular, building on their experience in Computer Science 361.
 The focus will vary from year to year.
 For example, students may gather specifications and then analyze, design, and implement a business application or dynamic website following standard software engineering practices.
 Students will learn through creating, implementing, and refining their own software designs in an iterative design process.
 Prerequisite: Computer Science 232 (may be taken concurrently) and 361.
 Four credit hours.